Part 5 of a 5-part series: How to Become a Consultant

 Did you miss part 4?
 No problem – you can find it here!

 Fun fact: Sujan Patel, co-founder of Web Profits, wrote a book called The Content Marketing Playbook, which got a ton of downloads, and he did really well, in terms of growing that growth playbook.
-So in this article, we're going to talk about Sujan's growth framework for 2019.
+So in this article, we're going to talk about Sujan's successful growth framework.

 Sujan owns eight companies, one of which is Web Profits, a digital growth agency (and seven SaaS companies).
 So what are they doing as an organization?
 What marketing has worked?
 What hasn't worked?